 - focusing on the process

 Focusing on the outcome is the conventional approach.
 You often hear people bang on about goals.
 Goals are like diets, budgets, weather forecasts and New Year’s Resolutions.
 In theory they’re a good idea.
 Its just that in the real world, the failure rate is shocking.

 I’m here to tell you that detailed goal setting is vastly over-rated and mostly a waste of time.
-It doesn’t work for something like financial independence that may be 20 years away when you start.

 It’s great to have a vision.
 So by all means begin with the end in mind (#2 of The Seven Habits of Highly Effective People).